ramarty/covid-social-media-analysis/DataWork/google_trends/09_Crossstate_Bidaily_Analysis.md

 ![](09_Crossstate_Bidaily_Analysis_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-Showing the states where there any keywords appeared earlier in time
+Showing the states where  any keywords appeared earlier in time

 ```r
 df_match %>%